 Disabling Hostname Verification

-Hostname verification, as a part of the CA certificate verification, is currently configurable.
-It’s always recommended that this verification be turned on.
-However, it might lead to verification failures even if there’s the slightest mismatch in hostname, as in the CA certificate versus the client attempting to connect.
-Thus, most TLS/SSL servers provider a way to turn it off.
+However, it might lead to verification failures even if there’s the slightest mismatch in the hostname, as in the CA certificate versus the client attempting to connect.
+Thus, most TLS/SSL servers provide a way to turn it off.
 For example. the Java MongoDB driver 3.0 allows a way to disable hostname verification via the sslInvalidHostNameAllowed

-property.
 For MongoDB Native Driver 2.0 and above, a boolean option parameter checkServerIdentity (default true) is provided to disable hostname verification.
 It’s available both at the individual server and replica set levels.